 How to apply

 Click on the relevant ACCE Academic partner below to find out the available projects.
-As some projects have much more applicants than others, we encourage applicants to consider applying for more than one project within ACCE to maximise their chances of being interviewed.
+As some projects have many more applicants than others, we encourage applicants to consider applying for more than one project within ACCE to maximise their chances of being interviewed.
 If you are nominated for interview by more than one supervisor, you will have to choose the one project for which you want to be interviewed.

 Application for all ACCE projects should be made through the Universities of Sheffield, York or Liverpool admission systems.
 You need to look at the guidelines for applicants for each University or Department hosting the PhD as they might be very different.

 Applicants are usually expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree (or equivalent international qualifications) in environmental sciences, archaeology, ecology, biology, botany, chemistry, computing, geography, geology, mathematics, meteorology, physics, statistics, zoology, and other related subjects.